Our remote-learning offer in response to Covid lockdowns

 View our Curriculum Content section and visit each individual subject.

-Our curriculum is so broad and wide that we recommend you visit the class pages and click on curriculum maps to find out what each class is doing that term.
+Our curriculum is so broad and ambitious and you may prefer to look at it by class rather than by subject.
+If so, we recommend you visit the class pages and click on curriculum maps to find out what each individual class is doing that term.

 At West Rainton Primary School we use the Read, Write Inc. program of phonics teaching and learning.
 We begin this provision in nursery where children begin ear training to hear initial sounds and rhyming strings.
 Some may even begin to blend a short series of sounds to read words.
 In Reception and Year 1 this is continued through set 2 and 3 sounds, building up the children’s skills to read and write full sentences.
 Children also undertake full literacy lessons alongside Read, Write Inc. provision in Reception and Year 1.
 By the end of Year 1, the vast majority of our pupils no longer require Read, Write Inc. phonics and progress to working from class texts in Year 2.

 At West Rainton Primary School the experience we offer is far more than the development of academic skills.
 Just as rich and engaging is our SMSC (spiritual, moral, social and cultural) provision.